eswaranakileshwaran-dotcom/bulk-carrier-drydock-optimization/data/10_vsm_data.md

 | **Excess motion/handling** | Equipment moved across double/triple-banked vessels — the criticality-of-movement issue driving Arena Scenario 3 | 15–50% time penalty on crane-dependent tasks |

 ---

-## Push vs Pull Analysis

-### Current State — Push System
-- Steel renewal tonnage assumed at contract stage; actual gauging may reveal more, forcing a schedule extension
-- Surveyor called reactively rather than pre-booked against the 20-year statutory milestone
-- Crane allocated first-come-first-served across docked/banked vessels

-### Future State — Pull System (Target)
-- Pre-dock ROV survey (T02) narrows the 600–800 t estimate before docking, tightening the steel-duration range
-- Surveyor attendance locked to the fixed 20-year statutory schedule at project start
-- Non-dock work (T11, T12) pulled off the dry dock and routed to repair berth as standard practice, not an exception
-- Crane priority rules defined in advance for banked-vessel scenarios, rather than negotiated in real time

----

-## Takt Time Calculation

-Available dock time = target dock window (set this from your contract — the low end of the steel range, ~24 days, is the aggressive target;
-53 days is the capacity-constrained ceiling).

-Customer demand unit = 1 statutory certificate required for the 20-year Special Survey (hull, propeller/shaft, main engine, boiler, load line, safety equipment, MARPOL — same 7-certificate structure as the original VSM, since these are class-mandated regardless of survey type).

-**Takt time = available dock days × 24 hrs ÷ 7 certificates**

-At the aggressive 24-day target: 576 hrs ÷ 7 ≈ **82 hours/certificate**
-At the 53-day ceiling: 1,272 hrs ÷ 7 ≈ **182 hours/certificate**

-Phases likely exceeding the aggressive takt (82 hrs):
-- Steel renewal (all three blocks) — capacity-constrained, will exceed takt except at the very low end of the tonnage range
-- Main engine overhaul — 432+ hrs, well above takt, but runs in parallel so doesn't extend the dock stay by itself

-Same limitation note as the original VSM applies: takt time here is a directional benchmarking tool for a project-based (not repetitive) process, not a precise production target.

----

 ## Data Sources & References

 | # | Source | Used For |